RayAndrade/TheRayCode/PHP/show/curren_script/page04.md

 add code:
 ```
-return "ConcreteImplementationB: Here's the result on the platform B.<br/>";
+return "ConcreteImplementationA: Here's the result on the platform A.<br/>";
 ```